Burla-Cloud/documentation_website/docs/How-Burla-Works.md

 ## How Burla works.

 This document gives a breif overview of the major Burla components, how they interact, and what actually happens when a request is submitted.
-Contents:

 1. [TLDR / Overview](#tldr--overview)
 2. [What happens _before_ a call to `remote_parallel_map`](#what-happens-before-a-call-to-remote_parallel_map)